 Businesses have prioritised innovation and development of AI products and services, taking different angles as they attempt to keep abreast with global, regional, and local competition and trends.
 Some companies are developing codes of conduct to ensure the best implementation of AI augmented products and services into companies.
 Companies ideally are also ensuring good practice when trialling AI in their operations management systems and/or when they are asking workers to integrate new tools with AI augmentation.
 Simultaneously, policymakers have pursued specific strategies to propel development of AI and a range of hoped benefits for their countries’/regions’ success in this space.
 Some areas are considering or are beginning to apply a ‘sandbox’ approach, where products must be tested as another feature of development, before being allowed onto the market.

 Civil society, including trade unions, are now beginning to realise how important it will be to consider the likely impact that the development of AI will have for workers, and look for ways beyond hard law regulation, to protect workers from potential harms that AI may cause, via governance strategies.
 In response to the development, and surrounding regulation, of AI, there are emerging forms of governance at the social level across jurisdictions.
 Unions are actively lobbying and engaging in collective bargaining.
-Research organisations are producing impact assessment typologies for identifying best practice to protect the futures of work.
+Research organisations are producing impact assessment typologies for identifying best practices to protect the futures of work.
 Social dialogue is ideally part of the governance agendas for each jurisdiction.

 AIPOWW is dedicated to rigorously documenting, and comparing the regulation, development and governance relating to AI that is now occurring in all parts of the world, to determine both what this currently means for, and will mean for, the world of work.